-The School's investment in capital assets for its governmental activities as of June 30, 2017, amounts to \$9,764,678 (net of accumulated depreciation).
-This investment in capital assets includes land, buildings, furniture, fixtures, and equipment, leasehold improvements, and construction in progress.
+The School's investment in capital assets for its governmental activities as of June 30, 2021, amounts to \$8,996,301 (net of accumulated depreciation).
+This investment in capital assets includes land, improvements other than buildings, buildings and fixed equipment, furniture, fixtures, and equipment, leasehold improvements, and construction in progress.
 Additional information regarding the School's capital assets can be found in the notes to the financial statements.